TITLE 8 SOCIAL SERVICES

 [8.139.520.2 NMAC - Rp, 8.139.520.2 NMAC, 11/21/2023]

 8.139.520.3 STATUTORY AUTHORITY: The food stamp program is authorized by the Food Stamp Act of 1977 as amended (7 U.S.C.
 2011 et. seq.).
 Regulations issued pursuant to the act are contained in 7 CFR Parts 270/282.
 State authority for administering the food stamp program is contained in Chapter 27 NMSA, 1978.
-Administration of the human services department (HSD), including its authority to promulgate regulations, is governed by Chapter 9, Article 8, NMSA 1978 (Repl.
+Administration of the health care authority (HCA), including its authority to promulgate regulations, is governed by Chapter 9, Article 8, NMSA 1978 (Repl.
 1983).
+Section 9-8-1 et seq.
+NMSA 1978 establishes the HCA as a single, unified department to administer laws and exercise functions relating to health care facility licensure and health care purchasing and regulation.

 [8.139.520.4 NMAC - Rp, 8.139.520.4 NMAC, 11/21/2023]